dorawyy/cpen321-w24-Get2Class/frontend/README.md

 # Front End (Kotlin)
+Please ensure that Android Studio is installed on your machine to access and view the front end code

 ## Front End Setup (Local)
 1. Visit the `local.properties` file in the root directory of the application and add `BASE_API_URL=http://10.0.2.2:3000`